jigx-com/jigx-docs/docs/Administration/Solutions/Data.md

 2. Click on the blue **New record** button.
 If you already have records in the table, you will see all existing columns of all records.&#x20;
 3. In the **New record** pane add the data values for each column.&#x20;
 4. **Add new columns** to your record by defining a column name and clicking on the **+** button right next to the new column name.
 As you add data the field displays the type under the entry, such as number, string or boolean.
-5. Once you set the data values of the fields you want to include in your record, click **Save**.## Editing a RecordEdit an exisitng data record by:
+5. Once you set the data values of the fields you want to include in your record, click **Save**.
+## Editing a Record
+Edit an exisitng data record by:
 1. Clicking on the table in the right-hand **Tables** pane that you want to edit a record in.
 2. Click on the **record** entry to be updated, the **Edit record **side pane with the record's fields displays.&#x20;
 3. Update the data values as required.&#x20;